 English as an Additional Language (EAL) / New arrivals/refugees program

-The Victorian Curriculum and Assessment Authority (VCAA) has mandated a new English as an Additional Language (EAL) F–10 curriculum from 2021.
-Catholic schools will adopt the new EAL curriculum for planning, assessment and reporting of student progress against the Victorian Curriculum F–10 achievement standards from 2021.
-The EAL curriculum pathways support equity and access to the Victorian Curriculum and support bilingual and/or multilingual language development for students who are learning with English as an additional language.
+Catholic schools use the English as an Additional Language (EAL) curriculum for planning, assessment and reporting of student progress against the Victorian Curriculum F–10 achievement standards.
+The EAL curriculum pathways support equity and access to the Victorian Curriculum, and support bilingual and/or multilingual language development for students who are learning with English as an additional language.

 Consultancy services and funding are available to schools to meet the needs of newly arrived students requiring support with learning English as an additional language.
 You may contact your child’s school for more information.